 The manufacture of the thermography cameras is awash with numerous players and brands today.
-Depending on if you are just a home owner trying to justify spending another $1000 for a cheap thermal camera or a commercial building inspector looking at investing $6,000 to $10,000 in a top of the line NIST certified hand held thermal camera there are many thermal cameras that will fit your needs.
-This site was created to help you find the best thermal imaging camera for you!
+Depending on if you are just a home owner trying to justify spending another $800 for a cheap thermal camera or a commercial building inspector looking at investing $6,000 to $10,000 in a top of the line NIST certified hand held thermal camera there are many thermal cameras that will fit your needs.
+This site was created to help you find the best thermal imaging camera for your budget!

 - 1 What Is A Thermal Imaging Camera?